 And finally, you can improve the air quality in your home by having your ductwork professionally cleaned to remove dust and mold.

 Related Articles . . .

-An Energy Efficient Way to Improve Indoor Air QualityAir quality inside a home is typically 5 times worse than outdoor air quality.
+Energy Efficient Way to Better Indoor Air QualityAir quality inside a home is typically 5 times worse than outdoor air quality.
 This article describes how Indoor Air Exchangers can give your home fresh outdoor air without losing heating or cooling energy. more ▶

 Reducing Humidity in Your Home: Why & How-ToAs we head towards the hot summer months, home humidity becomes a problem.
 This article discusses: the benefits of reducing home humidity; signs that your humidity is too high; and steps you can take to reduce humidity in your home. more ▶

 Protecting Your Family From MoldKeeping your home free of mold requires: prevention; quick action; and sometimes the help of a trained professional.
 Here are some suggestions for preventing and managing mold around your home. more ▶